Jacqueline-Esbri/UFOs/README.md

 One drawback on this webpage is not having a search bar that allows the user to see more references in order to validate the sittings.
 The information in the data.js was limited to comments from selected few individuals versus having a greater sample of individuals validate each claim.

 To further improve this webpage, I would recommend having additional data stating how many individuals were present at each event.
 Further, additional data should be added when new cases are reported.
-My second recommendation would be adding an additional filter that reflects on updated information from data the dataset.
+Another recommendation would be adding an additional filter that reflects on updated information from data the dataset.

 ### Deployment Link